Francisca de Gazmira

-Francisca de Gazmira also known as Francisca de La Palma or Francisca Palmesa (15th century – 16th century) was a Benahoaritan woman from La Palma island, in the Canary Islands who lived between the 15th and 16th centuries, is known both for her participation in the conquest of her island by the Crown of Castile, acting as a mediator between the indigenous people and the Castilians, and for her subsequent defence of her compatriots against the abuses of the conquerors.
+Francisca de Gazmira, also known as Francisca de La Palma or Francisca Palmesa (15th century – 16th century), was a Benahoaritan woman from La Palma island, in the Canary Islands who lived between the 15th and 16th centuries, is known both for her participation in the conquest of her island by the Crown of Castile, acting as a mediator between the indigenous people and the Castilians, and the subsequent christianization of the island, defending the rights of the aboriginal Canary Islanders.

 Although she does not appear in the earliest chronicles and histories of the Canary Islands, Francisca de Gazmira was rescued from anonymity by the Austrian historian Dominik Josef Wölfel, who studied Canarian documents stored in the General Archive of Simancas.
 According to Wölfel, Francisca's role was fundamental in "accelerating the incorporation" of the Canary Islands into Castile, "achieving more rapid pacification and evangelisation of the island", and he presented her as one of the "great architects of the Christianisation of the island and of the peace agreements and treaties made with its natives".

 Life

 Francisca was born on the island of La Palma sometime in the second half of the 15th century.
 She belonged to the Gazmira clan, located in the area around the El Riachuelo ravine in El Paso, but no further details about her life are known.
+Scholars have postulated that she was of noble descent, considering the influence she later had on the Guanche kings.

 After the conquest of Gran Canaria was completed in 1483, the new colonists frequently went on raids in search of slaves on the still unconquered islands of La Palma and Tenerife.
-During one of these raids, Francisca, whose indigenous name is unknown, was taken prisoner and became a slave to a resident of Gran Canaria until her conversion to Christianity granted her freedom from captivity.
+Francisca, whose indigenous name is unknown, was enslaved in some raid on La Palma, probably before 1488 or immediately after that year, by Francisco Maldonado, governor of Gran Canaria, but certainly before 1491, which does not exclude the possibility that it was by Pedro Fernández de Saavedra, son-in-law of Diego de Herrera and Inés Peraza.
+Her conversion to Christianity with the name of Francisca de Gazmira granted her freedom from captivity.
+She was also known as Francisca de La Palma or Francisca Palmesa.
 Once free, she went on to serve as head maid in the household of Diego de Zurita, conqueror of Gran Canaria and one of the island's first local governors.

+Role in the christianization of La Palma

+The local Marian devotion to the Virgin of Candelaria since 1390s and native converts played an important role in the evangelization of the Guanches.
+She is credited with attracting many Guanches to the new faith with powerful preaching, suggesting to some scholars that the role of women in the old religion was used to advocate Christianity.